sarthak2990/gitSearchTest/README.md

 # gitSearchTest

-In this repo we have assignment tests written using cypress and integrated with cucumber
+In this repo we have assignment tests written using cypress and integrated with cucumber Cypress supports all the modern day browsers like chrome , firefox, safari and it supports all the OS

 Setup I have followed: checkout repo: git clone https://github.com/sarthak2990/gitSearchTest